A geometric proof for the root-independence of the greedoid polynomial of Eulerian branching greedoids: Introduction

 \section{Introduction}

-It is a well-known fact that for an Eulerian digraph, the number of arborescences rooted at a given vertex $v_0$ is independent of the choice of $v_0$.
-The branching greedoid of a (connected) Eulerian digraph rooted at $v_0$ is a set system where the maximal sets (bases) are the arborescences rooted at $v_0$.
-The greedoid polynomial $\lambda_{G,v_0}(x)$ is a polynomial invariant of the greedoid, with $\lambda_{G,v_0}(1)$ equal to the number of arborescences rooted at $v_0$.
+It is a well-known fact that for a connected Eulerian digraph, the number of spanning arborescences rooted at a given vertex $v_0$ is independent of the choice of $v_0$.
+The branching greedoid of a (connected) Eulerian digraph rooted at $v_0$ is a set system where the maximal sets (bases) are the spanning arborescences rooted at $v_0$.
+The greedoid polynomial $\lambda_{G,v_0}(x)$ is a polynomial invariant of the greedoid, with $\lambda_{G,v_0}(1)$ equal to the number of spanning arborescences rooted at $v_0$.
 Kévin Perrot and Trung Van Pham \cite{PP16} and Swee Hong Chan \cite{SweeHong_parking} showed that for an Eulerian digraph $G$, the polynomial $\lambda_{G,v_0}(x)$ does not depend on the choice of the root $v_0$.
 (Perrot and Pham do not talk about the greedoid polynomial, but show the root-independence of a polynomial for Eulerian digraphs.
 Chan points out that this polynomial is in fact the greedoid polynomial of the branching greedoid, and furthermore, gives a root-independent definition for the polynomial using the sinkless sandpile model.)
 Here we give an alternative, geometric proof for the root-independence of $\lambda_{G,v_0}(x)$, by expressing it using the $h^*$-polynomial of a polytope depending only on $G$, and not on $v_0$.
 This geometric proof also implies that for the Eulerian digraph $\overleftarrow{G}$ obtained by reversing each edge of $G$, the greedoid polynomial $\lambda_{\overleftarrow{G},v_0}(x)$ agrees with $\lambda_{G,v_0}(x)$.

 Our method is the following: We define the root polytope of regular oriented matroids, and show that for the (oriented) dual $M^*$ of the graphical matroid of $G$, the greedoid polynomial $\lambda_{G,v_0}(x)$ is a simple transformation of the $h^*$-polynomial of the root polytope of $M^*$.
 The root polytope of $M^*$ does not depend on the choice of $v_0$, hence we obtain the root-independence of $\lambda_{G,v_0}$.
-Moreover, the reversal of each edge of $G$ corresponds to a reflexion of the root polytope of $M^*$, which does not change the $h^*$-polynomial, hence also $\lambda_{G,v_0}(x)=\lambda_{\overleftarrow{G},v_0}(x)$.
+Moreover, the reversal of each edge of $G$ does not change the oriented matroid structure, hence also $\lambda_{G,v_0}(x)=\lambda_{\overleftarrow{G},v_0}(x)$.